Topics

 "Son, he is like the moon.
 So beautiful, so radiant, that Allah alone can encompass [his glory]."

 All intellectuals agree that the first cradle of a child's training is his home.
 A child speaks what he hears, and what he sees becomes his knowledge.
 In today's world, we do not see grandmothers ever telling children that, "Our king is God, our king is the Prophet(saw) of God," Our nerves are barraged with the sounds of song and music, day and night.
-At night, before going to sleep, mothers do not tell their children that they should recite Kalamah-e-Shahadah before falling asleep, nor to do fathers tell their children to recite Kalimah-e-Tayyibah upon waking up.
+At night, before going to sleep, mothers do not tell their children that they should recite Kalamah-e-Shahadah before falling asleep, nor do fathers tell their children to recite Kalimah-e-Tayyibah upon waking up.
 No one warns that the worship of wealth is cancerous for the human race.
 History tells us that nations in which worship of wealth became widespread were wiped off, of the earth.
 Nations are not annihilated because of their sins, as sins can be forgiven.
-Shirk ['worshiping someone to something other than Allah’] is the one sin that will not be forgiven under any circumstance.
+Shirk ['worshiping someone of something other than Allah’] is the one sin that will not be forgiven under any circumstance.
 And the worship of wealth is the biggest shirk.
 One of the most loathsome factors that incite this kind of shirk is the taking of interest.
 Interest makes one’s earnings haraam ['forbidden/impure'].

 How come our maternal and paternal grandmothers no longer tell us that all good actions of those who consume haraam earnings are considered null and void [in Allah's sight]?
-Neither salaat nor hitjj is accepted of those who consume harram earnings.
+Neither salaat nor hujj is accepted of those who consume harram earnings.
 Our elders complain and lament that the character of the young generation has deteriorated; that, it has lost moral values; that the young generation does not show the same respect for the elders as did the generation of 40 years ago.
-As elders, however, we do not look within ourselves; we do not see that we have trampled the moral value which our ancestors upheld, even at the cost of their lives.
+As elders, however, we do not look within ourselves; we do not see that we have trampled the moral values which our ancestors upheld, even at the cost of their lives.
 There was once a time when the raised eyebrow of a parent was warning enough for children, who always sought their parents' approval for their actions.
 And now, what we witness is that parents fear their own children.

 All of this is because the parents do not raise their children along the lines which we ourselves were raised.
-When the mother of today becomes a daadi ['paternal grandmother'], she does not sing the lullabies that introduce to the conscious She child Allah and His Prophets""'.
+When the mother of today becomes a daadi ['paternal grandmother'], she does not sing the lullabies that introduce to the conscious She child Allah and His Prophets.
 When today's mother becomes a naani ['maternal grandmother'], she does not fully contain the moral values that align with the teachings of the Holy Quran and the practice of the Holy Prophet(saw).
 Whereas we desire that our young generation walk on the footsteps of their ancestors to build their lives.
 Indeed, this way of thinking contains so much contradiction in it that it can result in nothing but,

-["He loses both this world as well as the
+["He loses both this world as well as the Hereafter."]

 [(Holy Qur'an Ch22:v11)]